Event table columns

 For SPAN RECORD_TYPE

 Attributes, if any, assigned to the span when it is recorded.
-Attribute names and values are set by handler code or by Snowflake.
+Attribute names and values are set by code or by Snowflake.

 The following table lists attributes that might be set by Snowflake.